 Our first halt was at Elephant Falls.
 Since it was winter, the falls didn't have much water.
 There are three falls and one can go down the stairs to have look and snap pictures.
 Although, if it's raining, better not to proceed far.

 (You'll find Elephant Falls on the way to both, Cherapunjee and Dawki)

 The roads were really soothing with the scenic beauty of blue Khasi Hills and the long lost songs of Kishore Kumar.

 You'll find various view points in the way, where you can enjoy the hills more, just ask your driver.

 Dawki, Umngot river:

 It's a heavenly feeling when you see the river from a height.
 Our eyes were shining in grace while looking through the river.
 One has to park his/her vehicle on the way to Dawki bridge, which leads to Bangladesh.
-The Dawki Bridge is way to connect India and Bangladesh borderd by the Umngot river.
+The Dawki Bridge is a way to connect India and Bangladesh bordered by the Umngot river.
 The water of the river is so clear, one can see underneath it.
-From a height and even from on the boat one can clearly experience this.
+From height and even from on the boat one can experience this.

 Mawlynnong Living Root Bridge:

 Our next destination was Mawlynnnong Living Root Bridge.
 You need to be fortunate to see nature's beauty at its best.